Ghaith200/Ghaith.github.io/README.md

-# Ghaith.github.iothis is my personal profile
+# Ghaith.github.io this is my personal profile